scotow/notigo/README.md

 ## Getting the Webhook key

 The last step before using the applet is to get your Webhook key.
-Head to this page [Webhook settings](https://ifttt.com/services/maker_webhooks/settings), and get the key from the URL.
+Head to the [Webhook settings page](https://ifttt.com/services/maker_webhooks/settings) and get the key from the URL.

 For example, if the URL is `https://maker.ifttt.com/use/eHolJ7y7b8KVk4wUgZS6mY`, your key is `eHolJ7y7b8KVk4wUgZS6mY`.